WilliamBerlin76/ImageRepository/README.md

 ## Instructions for running locally:
- - Clone this repository on your local machine
+ - clone this repository on your local machine
  - create a `.env` file with the following variables:
     ```
     PORT=5000